-A small amount of pebbles or gravel
+- Soil and a small amount of pebbles or gravel.

-- Seeds or seedlings (which are baby plants, just a couple of inches tall)
+- Seeds or seedlings (which are baby plants, just a couple of inches tall).

 - Pros: You already have a plant to start picking from—and now you just have to keep it alive.

 How to plant:

 Basil and mint should sprout in the first or second week; parsley may not sprout until the third week (or even later—it's a slow starter).